sherwinleehao/photools/readme.txt

+Photools is a simple App to view images in a simple way with some simple photo tools.

-Photools is a simple App for myself to understand how use PyQt to build.
+And it's for myself to understand how use PyQt to build.